niklasnorin/red-thesis/source/17-method-implementation.md

 `RpcFS` also takes care of the logic related to setting up the mount volume, navigating through the folder structure created by the paths, returning fixed sizes for files and more.

 #### Fixed File Size
-To keep with the interface of SysFS, the size of all files are set to fixed size of 4096 bytes, or one i386 "page".
+To keep with the interface of SysFS, the size of all files are set to fixed size of 4096 bytes, or one x86 "page".
 This is done so that all data can be read and written by passing a single 4096 byte buffer [@sysfs].
 This is also something `RpcFS` does without any special configuration.

 When a client issues a `read`, what happens is that X amount of bytes is returned, and then the next call returns that it read zero bytes, a signal that there is no more data to be read.

 #### Bypassing the Page Cache
 When opening a file, the Kernel by default opens it in a buffered mode [@linux-open].
 In this mode, Linux assumes that since a file cannot change in between a filesystem write and a read, it is free to cache any reads.
-This means that if you read a file twice, it might issue a read request to the filesystem the first time, but the second time it might return the a cached result of the first read.
+This means that if you read a file twice, it might issue a read request to the filesystem the first time, but the second time it might return the cached result of the first read.

 This assumption does not hold true for input GPIOs, which can change at any point in time.
 A first read might yield a `0` while the second read might yield a `1`, all depending on behavior external to the Kernel and the filesystem.